top of page

 WSEMS has a list of experienced mediators who are located statewide.
 The mediators come from a variety of professions, including law, social work, psychology, and education.
 None of the mediators are currently employed by a school district or DPI or affiliated with a parent advocacy group.
 They are skilled in mediation with a working knowledge about the special education process.
 All of the mediators have completed a five-day training on special education law and policy and the mediation process.
 Each year the mediators receive additional training.
 Visit our Mediator/Facilitator Bio Page.

 The first mediation session is held within 21 business days after the mediator is agreed upon by the participants, unless both parties agree to a longer timeframe.
 The mediator works with the participants to find a convenient location, date, and time upon which all participants can agree.
-Mediations may be held in libraries, community centers, the school, school district offices, attorneys’ offices, or other locations agreeable to the participants.
+Mediations may be held virtually, in libraries, community centers, the school, school district offices, attorneys’ offices, or other locations agreeable to the participants.
 The parties work with the mediator to schedule the session.

 No. About two-thirds of the cases that go through the mediation process do not have lawyers involved in them.
 Of those cases, most settle the issues in dispute.
 If you choose to be represented by a lawyer in the mediation process, you are responsible for the lawyer’s fees.